namahiga/Sai_Grover/README.md

 ### University of Toledo, IT Student Assistant (December 2019 - February 2023)
 - Resolved IT problems averaging 300 calls/week from students and hospital staff.
-- Mentored co-workers with complex technical problems and worked on over 500 IT issue tickets per month on average.
+- Mentored co-workers with complex technical problems
+- Worked on over 500 IT issue tickets per month on average.

 ## Hackathons
 ### Harvard University, Hack Harvard (October 2023)